Numismatics or Coin Collecting for Children, Plus Make-Your-Own-Coin Craft

 Trace the Design

-Once you have the foil, you can cut it with scissors, so cut circles to match the size of circle used to create the design.
+Once you have the foil, you can cut it with scissors, so cut circles to match the size of the circle used to create the design.
 Tape the design over the foil and place those on something cushioned like a magazine or a stack of paper.
 With a pencil, then trace over the design, pressing hard enough to leave a dent in the foil underneath.

 Once the tracing is done remove the paper design and use a bamboo skewer or wooden cuticle stick to go over the design again to press it into the foil better.